academic-resources/odin/test_driven_development.md

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental.** Read ["TDD is Dead.
+It isn't required, so consider it supplemental :**

+Read ["TDD is Dead.
 Long Live Testing"](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html) by DHH for an anti-TDD viewpoint**

 ---

 ### ** Knowledge Check** This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.** - What does it mean for code to be test ** driven** ?
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+- What does it mean for code to be test ** driven** ?
 - List four different advantages of TDD.
 - What is the 3 part development cycle used for TDD?
 - How much code should be written when going from the `red` state to the `green` state of the red-green-refactor cycle?